 The US stock markets trade 9:30am to 4pm New York time, making up for lost ground when the machines were turned off.
 The gap moves higher or lower and adjustment to whatever happened in the interim.

-These traders trade the daily session longer than the cash stock market and take in afternoon news and information accordingly.
+They trade the daily session longer than the cash stock market and take in afternoon news and information accordingly.
 It is not uncommon for the futures to tack on gains or losses greater than the cash session with the future forward factor.

 Where prices go after the open is a whole different ball game.